apurvamulay/ReCOVery/README.md

 ## References
-If you use this dataset, please cite the following paper:
+If you are using this dataset, please cite the following paper:
 ~~~~
 ~~~~